kingsloi/philips-brothers-docs/contact-issues-bugs.md

 Please report all bugs to [https://bitbucket.org/kingsloi/philipsbrothers/issues](https://bitbucket.org/kingsloi/philipsbrothers/issues) and provide as much detail as possible.

+An example of adding an issue can be seen below.

 <figure>
     <img src="/assets/adding-an-issue.gif" height="300" />
     <figcaption>Adding an Issue</figcaption>